 - not commercial waste generated from any business or commercial activities

 - waste from a Gold Coast residential property – you will need evidence of residency

 - not a regulated domestic waste item, such as tyres and asbestos – such items incur a fee

 - delivered in an eligible vehicle – sedan, van, small trailer or utility (no trucks) – and measure no more than:

 - mixed loads: maximum 2.1 x 1.5 metres and 60 centimetres in height

-Waste exceeding the above size limits will only be accepted at a landfill and it will be charged at the appropriate cost per tonne or part thereof.
+Waste exceeding the above size limits will only be accepted at a landfill, and charged at the appropriate cost per tonne or part thereof.

 It is also a fee-free condition that recyclable materials be separated and placed in the supplied recycling areas.
-Sorting your load to separate general rubbish and recyclables is recommended.
+Plan ahead and sort your load before you leave home.